esphome/esphome-docs/cookbook/lvgl.rst

 .. figure:: images/lvgl_cook_font_binstat.png
     :align: left

 A good example for using icons is for showing a different icon on a checkable (toggle) button based on the state of the switch or light it is linked to.
 To put an icon on a button you use a :ref:`lvgl-wgt-lbl` widget as the child of the :ref:`lvgl-wgt-btn`.
-The coloring can alredy be different thanks to the :ref:`lvgl-cook-theme` where you can set a different color for the ``checked`` state.
+The coloring can already be different thanks to the :ref:`lvgl-cook-theme` where you can set a different color for the ``checked`` state.
 Additionally, by using a ``text_sensor`` to import the state from Home Assistant, we can not only track the ``on`` state, but also the ``unavailable`` or ``unknown`` to apply *disabled styles* for these cases.

 If we take our previous :ref:`lvgl-cook-binent` example, we can modify it like this: